The Destruction of Sports Infrastructure in the Gaza Sector

 indicated in its latest statement that 79 children have been martyred since

-October 7.
-It is clear that the occupation has been targeting them in stadiums.
+is clear that the occupation has been targeting them in stadiums.
+This was

-This was documented in a video clip broadcast by Al Jazeera on June 10, when
+documented in a video clip broadcast by Al Jazeera on June 10, when occupation

-occupation forces bombed a group of displaced people while they were playing
+forces bombed a group of displaced people while they were playing football in

-football in the yard of Al-Awda Schools in the Abasan Al-Kabira region, when
+the yard of Al-Awda Schools in the Abasan Al-Kabira region, when the occupation

 There are hundreds of examples of the

-brutality of the occupation in regard to the martyrdom and torture of
+brutality of the occupation in regards to the martyrdom and torture of

 athletes.
 There are a number of examples of these crimes, including the